conceptcartography/conceptcartography/docs/concepts/cognitive-epistemic-value.md

 concept: cognitive/epistemic value
 references:
 - 'Carrier, Martin.
 “Values and Objectivity in Science: Value-Ladenness, Pluralism and the Epistemic Attitude.” _Science & Education_ 22, no. 10 (2013): 2547–68. https: doi.org/10.1007/s11191-012-9481-5.'
 - 'Longino, Helen E. “Cognitive and Non-Cognitive Values in Science: Rethinking the Dichotomy.”
-In Feminism, Science, and the Philosophy of Science, edited by Lynn
+In _Feminism, Science, and the Philosophy of Science_, edited by Lynn
   Hankinson Nelson and Jack Nelson.
-Springer Netherlands, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.'
+Springer, 1996. https:doi.org/10.1007/978-94-009-1742-2_3.'
 definitions:
 - 'Longino: Cognitive/epistemic values/virtues are they are properties that theories can have or can have to a greater or lesser degree, and t are desiderata.
 Typically